LightningX VPN Logo

 How to Use 127.0.0.1 Localhost?

 Now that you know about the IP address 127.0.0.1, what can it be used for?
-Here is a guide on how to use it effectively:
+Here’s how people typically use it in real-world scenarios.

 1. Local testing of web servers